trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 <p align="center">
  <img src="https://i.imgur.com/9LBEk1i.jpg" width="640" height="420">
 </br>
 Other router brands will have a different interface look.
 Google search it for help.
-If you cannot connect from a outside network that means your ISP has blocked outgoing connections, call them and ask nicely to unblock.
+If you cannot connect from a outside network that means your ISP has blocked outcoming connections, call them and ask nicely to unblock.

 #
 👊BIG THANKS👊 for this installation script from <a href="https://github.com/Nyr/wireguard-install"><b>Nyr</b></a>.
-Follow to keep updated.
+Follow to keep updated.<br>(<a href="https://www.pivpn.io/"><b>PIVPN</b></a> can also be used)

 Run the following command in terminal:
 ```